azher-alnabi/anime-stable-diffusion-docker-container/README.md

   <img src="img/1girl,_green_hair,_long_hair,_yellow_eyes,_warrior_armor,_warrior_princess,_tanned-black_skin,_battle_field,_shadows,_lens_flare,_masterpiece__steps_20__scale_11.00__seed_9764299217508183519__n_1.png" alt="Green-Haired Warrior Princess" width="256" height="256">
 </p>

+## Disclaimer

+By default, this pipeline will render images that may be NSFW (Not safe for work).
+The reason with why this will occur is that it utilizes the ```--skip``` feature set as this allows for the time with which it takes to render an image to be quicker.
+As such, if you use this tool for safe for work applications (SFW), do not include ```--skip```.
+Use at your own discretion.

-## Requirements & Disclaimer
+## Requirements

 By default, this pipeline will render images using only the CPU as rendering on a GPU is extremely cost prohibitive.
 As a result of this, it will take a few minutes to create one image (Roughly 4 minutes and 50 seconds on a Ryzen 5 5600x CPU, your mileage may vary).
 Make sure to only use `--device cpu`

-By default, this pipeline will render images that may be NSFW (Not safe for work).
-The reason with why this will occur is that it utilizes the ```sh --skip``` feature set as this allows for the time with which it takes to render an image to be quicker.
-As such, if you use this tool for safe for work applications (SFW), do not include ```sh --skip```.
-Use at your own discretion.

 ## Quickstart